Insurance for the people

 However, if the wisdom tooth is impacted or erupting at an angle, which is common, the pain will not stop until a dentist removes the offending tooth.

 On the other hand, wisdom teeth that become impacted underneath the bone or growing at an angle may need to be extracted by an oral surgeon—a specialist in surgeries of the jaws and face.
-Your general dentist will refer you to a surgeon she trusts.
+Your general dentist will refer you to a surgeon they trust.
 The surgeon may need to use some type of sedation—a way to put you to sleep—to keep you comfortable throughout the procedure.
 You will need someone to drive you home.
 Recovery may take longer than with a routine extraction.

 Here are a few good reasons to make the choice to have your wisdom teeth removed: